Simplifying $D$-Dimensional Physical-State Sums in Gauge Theory and Gravity: Spurious-singularity-free replacement rules

 where $\varepsilon_{i} \equiv \varepsilon(p_i)$ and $\varepsilon_{-i} \equiv \varepsilon(-p_i)$.
 We present the Feynman diagrams needed to calculate $\mathcal{A}_L$ in Fig.~\ref{sQEDFig}.
 We use the on-shell conditions to reduce $\mathcal{A}_L$ to a basis of Lorentz-invariant products.
 Namely, we solve momentum conservation as $p_2 = -p_1-p_3-p_4$ and impose $\varepsilon_2 \cdot p_1 = -\varepsilon_2 \cdot p_3 - \varepsilon_2 \cdot p_4$ and $p_3 \cdot p_4 = -p_1 \cdot p_3 - p_1 \cdot p_4 - m_L^2$, where $m_L$ is the mass of the scalar.
 We obtain $\mathcal{A}_R$ by the appropriate relabelling.

 We wish to sew both photon-legs 1 and 2, so that we obtain the generalized-unitarity cut depicted in Fig.~\ref{sQEDcutFig}.
-Refs.~\cite{diVecchia,Bern:2020buy} calculated corresponding cuts in gravity.
 We start by summing over the physical polarizations of photon-leg 1.
 We denote this sum as $\sum_1$.
 We have

 where

 We build $\mathcal{C}_0^{\mu \nu}$ out of the remaining momenta and polarization vectors.
 Importantly, it does not contain the metric $\eta^{\mu \nu}$.
 Observe that

 This is a consequence of the WI for particle 1, obeyed by $\mathcal{A}_L$ and $\mathcal{A}_R$.
 We can see this explicitly as follows.
 If we define $\mathcal{A}_L^\mu$ by $\mathcal{A}_L = \varepsilon_{1 \mu} \mathcal{A}_L^\mu$ and similarly for $\mathcal{A}_R^\nu$, then we have